Grab a pair of aspirin and, if you’re of age, maybe a stiff drink.

 “If you don't survive the ground, sometimes they'll look at it as it's a non-catch,” Ryan said.
 “What used to be a catch years ago is not a catch anymore. … I don't know what you do.
 Hold on to it.
 Don't give the ball to anybody.
 And then finally, I guess, you can give it to the official.”

 In an attempt to get clarification, Thigpen said the Bills at times will send clips to the league office.
 But those are only good as references.

-Woods was asked if he were the commissioner, how the rule should be written going forward.
+Woods was asked if he were the commission, how the rule should be written going forward.